tpascarella/sr50/docs/spending/spending-overview.md

 Housing, Transportation, and Food take up 62% of the average American spending.
 Since we want to reach a Savings Rate of 50%, we will need to take drastic action on these 3 categories.

+### References

+The above data comes from the [Consumer Expenditures Report](https://www.bls.gov/opub/reports/consumer-expenditures/2020/pdf/home.pdf) from the Bureau of Labor Statistics.

 >Increase Your Savings Rate